Walking a golf course can be an arduous task. Without following stray balls left and right, you are looking at a distance of roughly 8 kilometers.

 Symptoms Of Bad Solenoid On Golf Cart

-The symptoms differ slightly on a gas cart and an electric cart.
-Fortunately, they are fairly easy to identify, you do not need to be a rocket scientist to spot them.
+The symptoms of a bad solenoid differ slightly on a gas cart and an electric cart, with electric golf cart bad solenoid symptoms being fairly easy to identify, you do not need to be a rocket scientist to spot them.

 On either a gas or electric cart, if it fails to start, the solenoid is quite possibly the problem.
 This is one of the most obvious signs of a solenoid issue.
 A clicking sound without any power or activation is the next most common symptom.